nikvoronin/Xm4Battery/README.md

 # Xm4Battery

---over WMI for plug-and-play devices
+Battery level of WH-1000XM4 headphones and other series models, based on the WMI wrapper for Plug-and-Play devices.

 > WMI = Windows Management Interface.